 The First Thanksgiving

 When the Pilgrims first arrived in New England, they faced a brutal winter and many hardships.
 It was with the help of Native American allies, that their luck turned around.
 Squanto, a member of the Pawtuxet tribe, taught the settlers how to cultivate corn, extract maple from maple trees, catch fish and avoid poisonous plants.
+Thanksgiving had not existed before this.

 In November 1621, after the Pilgrim’s first successful corn harvest, the Governor organized a celebratory feast and invited the colony’s Native American allies, including the Wampanoag chief.
 Now referred to as the “first Thanksgiving”, the festival lasted for three days!

-While we’re not exactly sure of the entire first Thanksgiving menu, there are reports that the feast included venison and fowl, which could be wild turkey, duck, geese or swan…there’s nothing definitive to suggest that turkey was in fact served!
-Historians also predict a bounty of fresh vegetables, berries and fish.
+While we’re not exactly sure of the entire first Thanksgiving menu, there are reports that the feast included venison and fowl, which could be wild turkey, duck, geese, or swan…there’s nothing definitive to suggest that turkey was in fact served!
+Historians also predict a bounty of fresh vegetables, berries, and fish.

 The Pilgrims held their second Thanksgiving celebration in 1623 to mark the end of a long drought and religious fast.
 Days of fasting and Thanksgiving on an annual basis soon became popular practice among other New England settlements.

-When did turkey become
+When did the turkey become

 a staple for Thanksgiving feasts?